carmcheng/Lexical-Analysis/README.md

 The basic features you **must** implement to receive full credit are described in `Project_3_Basic_Features.txt`.
 The list of extra features you **may** complete for **extra credit** are described in `Project_3_Extra_Features.txt`.

 The `Test` directory contains two sets of test programs: the number of tests your interpreter successfully executes will determine your grade.
-Each of the ten `Basic` tests counts for ten points each.
-Each of the `Extra` tests counts for five points.
+Each of the ten `Basic` tests count for ten points each.
+Each of the `Extra` tests count for five points each.

 ## Partners